Children are at the heart of all we do

 We shall continue to develop our expertise and the monitoring and intervention of all groups of students, and specifically for our most vulnerable students.

-We shall work closely with both Diocesan and community schools within our localities to raise standards through collaboration.
+And we will work closely with both Diocesan and community schools within our localities to raise standards through collaboration.